What Is Ovarian Cancer?

 Stages of Ovarian Cancer

-Stage II: Spread to the uterus or other nearby organs.
+Stage II: The cancer has spread to the uterus or other pelvic organs

 Types of Ovarian Cancer

 There are different kinds of ovarian cancer, depending on the type of cell within the ovary that gave rise to the cancer.
 The large majority of ovarian cancers are epithelial cancers, or carcinomas.
 These cancers begin in the cells that line the surface of the ovary.
 Sometimes, tumors of these cells are not clearly cancerous but still display some suspicious features.
 These are called tumors of low malignant potential (LMP) and are less dangerous than other kinds of ovarian cancer.